 will prompt IE8 to save the file rather than display ‘in-browser’.

 When we return a response with a JSON content type, IE won’t know how to handle it.
-We could send back our JSON as text/plain
+We could send back our JSON as text/plain for all cases, but that kind of defeats the object of using Content-Type all together.

-However, we can use Jersey to handle the IE case (where the request is for say application/x-ms-application
+However, we can use Jersey to handle the IE case (where the request is for say application/x-ms-application)

 by sending back plain text but still return JSON for all other cases.